 Museum Internships

-During the summer, Brandywine Museum of Art seeks undergraduate or graduate students with an interest in American art and the Brandywine Valley’s arts and cultural community for experiential learning opportunities.
-Interns will gain an in-depth understanding of specific areas of museum work by participating in departmental activities and projects under the supervision of mentoring staff.
-Through practical museum training, hands-on projects, off-site field trips, and networking opportunities, interns will prepare for careers in museum fields.
+For the upcoming Fall 2025, the Brandywine Museum of Art seeks undergraduate or graduate students with an interest in American art for paid experiential learning opportunities.
+Through practical museum training, hands-on projects, off-site field trips, and networking opportunities, interns will prepare for careers in the museum field.

 The Brandywine Conservancy & Museum of Art is committed to increasing the diversity of our internship cohort and encourage applications from those who are members of groups currently and historically underrepresented in museum staff.
 We strongly encourage students who identify as Black or African American, Hispanic or Latinx, American Indian or Alaska Native, Native Hawaiian or Other Pacific Islander, or two or more races, LBGTQIA+, individuals with disabilities, and/or those who are first-generation college students.